Pigments Properties, Making Paints, Medium Recipes, Pro Artist Paint Color Charts and Free Art Books

 These are the basic chemical names, or mineral names along with chemical composition.
 I have also included CAS numbers, when I can fine them.
 Sometimes multiple names are given because chemical names can be stated in different ways and can also give an indication of the manufacture method.
 Very often a pigment can be a group of related compounds rather than one specific chemical.
 I have not included detailed chemical descriptions or analyses, but only basic information that should help you to find further information.
 I have included references designated with "(Ref)" where further information can be attained.

 Adulterants, extenders and other additives may be added to artistic paints to improve the paint rheology, transparency, and\or drying time.
 Often inert pigments, extenders and fillers are added to the color pigments in student grade paints or to modify paint pigments with overly strong tinting strength, i.e. the Phthalocyanine Blues and Greens.
+These extra ingredients are rarely listed of the label.

 Color Description: Key Top ^ Page Top^